 “Volunteering at ICF has…supplemented my existing interest in, and love of, nature and its preservation.
 It has also provided me with wonderful opportunities to share this understanding and love with a multitude of people of various ages and from far flung parts of the world.
-It is a joy to be part of the ICF family.” – Communications and Education Volunteer Naturalist.
+It is a joy to be part of the ICF family.” – Conservation Education Volunteer Naturalist.

 “The birds and staff at ICF really get into your blood – once you start you are “hooked”.
 After volunteering for many years, I am still constantly learning new things.” – Crane Conservation Volunteer.

 “Volunteering for ICF turned our retirement from ordinary to extraordinary...our prairie landscaping is a result of our volunteering – to enjoy every day of our lives.” – Field Ecology Volunteers.

 For more than 30 years, ICF’s Conservation Education Volunteer Naturalists have helped to share the story of the world’s 15 crane species and ICF’s unique conservation strategies with over 25,000 annual visitors to our headquarters in Baraboo, Wisconsin.
 We achieve this goal by interpreting our live crane displays, exhibits, and restored ecosystems.
 Although diverse in their backgrounds, ICF’s volunteers all have a common appreciation for conservation, biodiversity, and a desire to share their knowledge and experience with others.
 The Volunteer Naturalist program helps increase support for ICF’s global conservation efforts and creates a more environmentally conscious, responsible public community.

 Who Should Apply: Individuals who will be most successful as Volunteer Naturalists are those who enjoy working with diverse audiences, have a passion to teach and learn from others, current or retired educators, non-formal educators, students, individuals comfortable with public speaking, and YOU!